wultra/powerauth-mobile-sdk/docs/Migration-from-0.20-to-1.0.md

   - `PA2ErrorCodeProtocolUpgrade` - unrecoverable protocol upgrade error
   - `PA2ErrorCodePendingProtocolUpgrade` - operation is temporarily unavailable due to protocol upgrade.
   - Check [Error handling](./PowerAuth-SDK-for-Android.md#error-handling) for more details

+- Now it's possible to detect a typing errors in the manually entered activation code.
+If your application is using some form of custom validation, like test for Base32 characters, then you should replace it with a function provided by SDK: `OtpUtil.validateActivationCode()`.
+If the length of the provided code is correct, but SDK validation returns false, then the code contains a typing error.
+For more information check our documentation about the [new activation code](https://github.com/wultra/powerauth-crypto/blob/develop/docs/Activation-Code.md).

 ## iOS